iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Are they able to perform additional traffic analysis on users?
     * Do the protocols break down when a member of the protocol is also the service administrator?
     * This position may be enjoyed by attackers who can monitor or subvert the administrative network (internally or externally).
-* With what ease can the system deliver backdoored or malicious code to users?
 * What systems are in place to restrict privileged individuals...
     * From fully subverting the system?
     * From gaining access to user account information?
     * From gaining access to web server logs?
+* With what ease can the system deliver backdoored or malicious code to users?
+    * Does the application interpret code and execute it at runtime?
+    * Does the application run on the provider's servers?
+    * Does the application auto-update?
 * What technical and policy-based access control mechanisms are in place to segregate differently-privileged users?
 * How is the service hosted, and what additional privileged users are granted access by the choice of hosting?
     * What do they gain access to and what are they restricted from?